Spandan-Madan/DeepLearningProject/README.md

 # SETUP

+Python
+- We will be using Python 2.7.
+Primary reason is that Tensorflow is not compatible with python > 3.5, and some other libraries are not compatible with python 3.

 To make setup easy, we are going to use conda.
 - Please install conda 3 from https://www.continuum.io/downloads
 - The repository has a conda config file which will make setting up super easy.
 It's the file 'deeplearningproject_environment.yml'